Clickforquick/Tensorflow/readme.md

  8. At the end we will the test images and their classification

 # Process to train and classify images of different categories
-  1.Delete "data" and "test" folders in root folder (Tensorflow) 2.Create a folder named data.
-Under that folder create the subfolders "train" and "validate" 3.create subfolders for each category of images in both "train" and "validate" folders 4.Place training images in subfolders under "train" folder 5.Place validation images in subfolders under "validate" folder 6.Create a folder named "test" under "data" folder.
+  1. Delete "data" and "test" folders in root folder (Tensorflow)
+  2. Create a folder named data.
+Under that folder create the subfolders "train" and "validate"
+  3. create subfolders for each category of images in both "train" and "validate" folders
+  4. Place training images in subfolders under "train" folder
+  5. Place validation images in subfolders under "validate" folder
+  6. Create a folder named "test" under "data" folder.
-  7.copy images to be classified under test folder 8.Open "use-keras-transfer_learn.ipynb" in jupyter notebook 9.modify "clasificationList =['Daisy','Dandelion']" code block 10.Replace ['Daisy','Dandelion'] with the classes used in above training process and save the file.Class names are the names of    folders containg the images
+  7. copy images to be classified under test folder
+  8. Open "use-keras-transfer_learn.ipynb" in jupyter notebook
+  9. modify "clasificationList =['Daisy','Dandelion']" code block
+  10. Replace ['Daisy','Dandelion'] with the classes used in above training process and save the file.Class names are the names of    folders containg the images
-   11.Repeat the steps from 3-8 from "Process to run existing project"
+   11. Repeat the steps from 3-8 from "Process to run existing project"